-Life happens everyday and some things that happen can be devastating and can turn your life totally upside down.
-In my journey to obtain the RHCA, I have had life happen and many of the things that have happened, I often couldn’t predict.
-Of course the twist and turns could have derailed me entirely, but that is always a possibility.
-In this article, I will discuss with you some of those twists and turns and bumps and bruises that could have completely stopped me and what I have done and what I do today that has made me much more resilient in the face of them in hopes that you too can learn how to build resilience in your life and in your day to day when preparing for exams and certifications and just keeping up with the demands of a career in Information Technology.
+During my journey to obtain the RHCA, life happened, and often unpredictably.
+The twists and turns could have derailed me entirely, but I managed to stay on course.
+I’ll discuss here some of those twists, turns, bumps, and bruises that could have completely stopped me.
+Then I’ll share what I have done and what I do today that has made me much more resilient.
+I’m hoping that you too can learn how to build resilience in your day to day life while you’re preparing for exams and certifications, and keeping up with the other demands of a career in Information Technology.

 Red Hat Certification Preparation

-Taking into considering all that can happen in life and realizing that I will never be able to predict everything that might happen in my journey, I scheduled several exams 2-3 months out (depending on what I already know about the subject matter or the practical experience I may already have).
+Considering all that can happen in life, and realizing that I will never be able to predict everything that might happen in my journey, I scheduled several exams 2-3 months out.
+How far exactly depended on what I already knew about the subject matter or the practical experience I already had.

 Scheduling Time to Study

-These are the core skills and abilities I will possess once I have completed my Linux Academy training, along with some additional reading using the DO407; Automation with Ansible I course study guide.
+These are the core skills and abilities I will possess once I have completed my Linux Academy training.
 I plan to check off these areas as I go along and revisit them at the end of my practical exams:

 - Configuration files

 - Use both static and dynamic inventories to define groups of hosts